metrogamelab/emptyepsilon-scenario-tuc/Readme.md

 ### Game mechanics

-* The enemies spawn on the opposite of the green lanes you see on the Strategic Map and fly towards your HQ.
+* The enemies spawn on the opposite of the green lanes you see on the Strategic Map and fly towards your Academy.
-* If your HQ is destroyed, you loose.
+* If the Academy is destroyed, you loose.
 * If you manage to survive 5 Stages (aka you see the "Ready" button for the 6th time) you can consider yourself a winner.
   Make sure to congratulate your players accordingly.
 The game does not end there just in case you want to go into Endless Mode. :)
 * After every stage there is a break.
 The players get one option to improve their ship.
 When every one pressed the "Ready" Button, the next stage will start.